-Rationale: Directors must be able to devote sufficient time and energy to a board in order to be effective representatives of shareholders' interests.
+Background: Directors must be able to devote sufficient time and energy to a board in order to be effective representatives of shareholders' interests.
 While the knowledge and experience that come from multiple directorships is highly valued, directors' increasingly complex responsibilities require an increasingly significant time commitment.
 Directors must balance the insight gained from roles on multiple boards with the ability to sufficiently prepare for, attend, and effectively participate in all of their board and committee meetings.

-Gender Diversity Policy
+Board Gender Diversity

-General Recommendation: For widely-held companies6, generally vote withhold for the Chair of the Nominating Committee or Chair of the committee designated with the responsibility of a nominating committee, or Chair of the board of directors if no nominating committee has been identified or no chair of such committee has been identified, where:
+General Recommendation: For S&P/TSX Composite Index companies, generally vote withhold for the Chair of the Nominating Committee or Chair of the committee designated with the responsibility of a nominating committee, or Chair of the board of directors if no nominating committee has been identified or no chair of such committee has been identified, where women comprise less than 30% of the board of directors.